Mobile App Testing Patterns

 Run on iOS simulator first, then verify Android compatibility."Generate mobile E2E tests for this React Native application:1.
 Analyze the app's navigation and screens2.
 Create Detox tests for all critical user flows3.
 Handle platform-specific differences (iOS vs Android)4.
 Run tests on both platforms and fix any failures5.
 Create a PR with the test suite

-Include a device matrix configuration for CI.Device Matrix Strategy
+Include a device matrix configuration for CI.Maestro Flows for Fast Smoke Tests

 Section titled “Device Matrix Strategy”You cannot test on every device.
 Choose strategically.